 Registering in the Netherlands: what is it?

 Once you arrive in the Netherlands (EU national or not), you must register at the town hall in the area in which you will live.
-This is necessary if you plan to work or study in the Netherlands and/or are staying for over four months.

 Once you register, you are marked as a legal resident of your municipality.
 You can register in two ways: